-Zotero offers word processing plugins for Word and OpenOffice.
+Zotero offers word processing plugins for Microsoft Word, LibreOffice and Google Docs.
 The plugin adds a Zotero toolbar to your word processor that allows you to add citations to your document while you write.

 If you are using Microsoft Word, the word processing plugin should be automatically added to Word when you download Zotero to your computer.